-French driver Anthoine Hubert dies in Formula Two accident
+Motorsport mourns after F2 driver Anthoine Hubert dies

-SPA-FRANCORCHAMPS, Belgium (AP) — French driver Anthoine Hubert has died in a Formula Two accident at the Belgian Grand Prix.
+SPA-FRANCORCHAMPS, Belgium (AP) — Motorsport is mourning the death of Formula Two driver Anthoine Hubert, who was killed following a heavy crash at the Belgian Grand Prix on Saturday.

-The 22-year-old Hubert died following an estimated 160 mph (257 kph) collision on Lap 2 at the high-speed Spa-Francorchamps track, which earlier Saturday saw qualifying for Sunday’s Formula One race.
+The 22-year-old Frenchman died following an estimated 160 mph (257 kph) collision with U.S. driver Juan-Manuel Correa’s car as they exited a corner on Lap 2 at the high-speed Spa-Francorchamps track, which just hours earlier saw qualifying for Sunday’s Formula One race.

+Both Hubert’s and Correa’s cars were severed in two following the crash, with Correa’s car flipped upside down.
+Hubert’s car sustained a huge impact and span around violently, as did Correa’s, as debris from both cars was sprayed all over the track.
+Medics rushed to reach them on the 7-kilometer (4.3-mile) track located in the Ardennes forest.

+As other drivers swerved around the mangled wreckage of both cars, the race was canceled a few minutes later.

 Hubert raced for the British-owned Arden team.